Recovering optimal precision in quantum sensing with time domain imperfections

 For illustration, we run a numerical simulation of this task for FE and CE cases.
 The parameters are configured to $\omega=1/300, g=10, T=80\pi,\nu =10^4$ and the function $f$ is set to a uniform distribution in the interval $[-\epsilon,\epsilon]$.
-We denote by $\mathcal{R}_{\fe}$ the MSE of the FE strategy that is optimal in the absence of TDI ($\epsilon=0$) \cite{explain-epsilon0-optimal} and by $\mathcal{R_{\ce}}$ the MSE of our CE strategy.
+We denote by $\mathcal{R}_{\fe}$ the MSE of the FE strategy that is optimal in the absence of clock uncertainty ($\epsilon=0$) \cite{explain-epsilon0-optimal} and by $\mathcal{R_{\ce}}$ the MSE of our CE strategy.
 To see the reliability of the strategies, we evaluate the performances of the strategies for different $\omega$ sampled uniformly from the interval $[1/500,1/100]$.
-For each $\epsilon$, the standard deviation of the MSEs for $10^2$ samples corresponding to the FE (CE) strategy is calculated, shown as the red (blue) shaded area in \Cref{fig2}.
-The detailed CE strategy can be found in Ref.~\cite{SM}.
-From \Cref{fig2}, it is clear that $\mathcal{R}_\ce$ is lower than $\mathcal{R}_\fe$ by several magnitudes.
+For each $\epsilon$, the standard deviation of the MSEs for $10^2$ samples corresponding to the FE (CE) strategy is calculated, shown as the red (blue) shaded area in \Cref{fig2}~(a).
+The CE strategy is illustrated in \Cref{fig2}~(b).
+From \Cref{fig2}~(a), it is clear that $\mathcal{R}_\fe$ is lower than $\mathcal{R}_\ce$ by several magnitudes.
 The gap is considerably larger than the prediction of the theoretical bounds (\ref{eq:worst-case-failed-omega}) and (\ref{eq:MSE-CE}).
 This is because the bias comprises a significant portion of the total MSE of the FE strategy, which is not properly reflected in the bound (\ref{eq:worst-case-failed-omega}).
 The MSE of the IF case is set to $1/(\nu T^2)+\epsilon^2\omega^2$ in the plot \cite{SM}.
 Remarkably, the MSE of our CE strategy is close to that of the IF case.
 This justifies the optimality of the control, as it nearly eliminates the impact of the environment.